-Led by a renowned legal expert with significant experience providing legal advice on national tax legislation, policy, as well as on international tax treaties, Dr. Taddese Lencho, the Tax Practice Group regularly provides taxation-related legal advice in matters related to:
+Renowned legal expert with significant experience providing legal advice on national tax legislation, and policy, as well as international tax treaties,

-- Excise duties and VAT consultancy in relation to property and other commercial transactions;
+- Excise duties and VAT consultancy in relation to the property and other commercial transactions;

 - Establishment of national and international holding structures;